open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ## Examples

+This section contains a list of examples illustrating the use of the conventions outlined above.
+Green boxes denote spans that are required to exist in order to conform to those conventions.
+Other boxes denote spans that are not required and covered by the conventions, but are hopefully helpful in understanding how messaging spans can be integrated into an overall trace flow.
+Solid arrows denote parent/child relationships, dotted arrows denote link relationships.

 ### Topic with multiple consumers

 Given is a publisher that publishes a message to a topic exchange "T" on RabbitMQ, and two consumers which both get the message delivered.